percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-03-27).md

 You can now restore your databases to specific points in time within the same cluster as well as a new cluster.
 This gives you more control over your database environments and more options for data recovery.

 ## New features and improvements

 - [EVEREST-618](https://perconadev.atlassian.net/browse/EVEREST-618) - Starting with Percona Everest 0.9.0, you can now create a new database using point-in-time recovery for your MySQL databases.

 - [EVEREST-620](https://perconadev.atlassian.net/browse/EVEREST-620) - Starting with Percona Everest 0.9.0, you can now create a new database using point-in-time recovery for your MongoDB databases.

+- [EVEREST-914](https://perconadev.atlassian.net/browse/EVEREST-914) - We have added a Kubernetes cluster ID to the VMAgent configuration, enabling you to use the same PMM instance to monitor multiple Kubernetes clusters.

 ### Point-in-time recovery for PostgreSQL